everett1992/percolation/README.md

 Caleb Everett
 TCNJ Fall 2013

+This document is a markdown file, and can be found online at https://gist.github.com/everett1992/7257667

 This project includes an Ant build file, I've included instructions on how to use ant to build and run the different parts of this project.
 If you do not have, or do not want to use Ant you should be able to compile using `javac`, just make sure the jars in `./lib` are included in the java classpath.

 The main method for the vizualizer is in `src/PercolationVisualizer.java`, and the main method for the statistics is in `src/PercolationStats.java`.

+## System Requirements
+Tested with:
+- Java 1.7.0_45
+- Ant 1.9.2
+- Ruby 2.0.0 (optional)

 ## contents
 build.xml: